M.A., Psychologist | She/Her

 My approach to clinical practice involves integrating the best available scientific evidence with my own clinical expertise and each client’s values and preferences.
 I believe that a strong relationship between therapist and client is the foundation of meaningful change.
 As such, I take a genuine, warm, empathic, and open approach to understanding my clients.
 I view each client as the expert on their own life and each initial session as an opportunity to understand the client’s perspective.
 I select evidence-based interventions that fit with the client’s worldview, including interventions from diverse therapeutic frameworks (e.g., cognitive behavioural, dialectical behaviour, acceptance-based, mindfulness-based, emotionally-focused, Gottman method, motivational, solutions-focused, and interpersonal frameworks).

-I am a Clinical Social Worker, trained in multiple therapeutic modalities such as Cognitive Behavioral Therapy (CBT), Radically Open-Dialectical Behavioral Therapy (RO-DBT), Prolonged Exposure (PE), and Cognitive Processing Therapy (CPT).
-I am an EMDR (Eye Movement Desensitization and Reprocessing) Certified Clinician and a DBT-Linehan Board of Certification, Certified Clinician™.
+I am a Clinical Social Worker, trained in multiple therapeutic modalities such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Radically Open-Dialectical Behavioral Therapy (RO-DBT), Prolonged Exposure (PE), Cognitive Processing Therapy (CPT), and EMDR (Eye Movement Desensitization).
 I provide therapy for various concerns such as personality disorders, substance or gambling misuse, trauma, anxiety, depression, and eating disorders.
 Currently I am only providing service to clients accessing the DBT or RO DBT program (evenings and Sunday appointments).

 I received my Bachelor of Arts (Psychology) and Bachelor of Social Work degree from Dalhousie University.
-I received my Master of Social Work (Healthcare) from University of Waterloo, and also have a Master of Divinity (Counseling) for clients interested in exploring issues of spirituality.
-I have worked in a variety of settings including the public mental health system (outpatient, community, and crisis), a specialized DBT clinic, and Operational Stress Injury clinic for First Responders.
+I received a Master of Social Work (Healthcare) from University of Waterloo, and also have a Master of Divinity (Counseling) for clients interested in exploring issues of spirituality.
+I have worked in a variety of settings including the public mental health system (outpatient, community, and crisis), a specialized DBT clinic, and Operational Stress Injury clinic for Veterans and RCMP.

 It has been and continues to be a privilege to hear people’s stories, and an honor to witness their resilience and recovery.
 I have a passion for using evidence-based therapies, tailored to an individual’s needs to help client’s reach their goals and always practice from a strength-based lens.
 I enjoy working collaboratively with my clients, while simultaneously providing a supportive therapeutic relationship.
 Ongoing professional development is very important to me, and in my spare time I enjoy travelling and hiking.